 Real Action’s founder, Roger Diamond, left school at an early age to become a musician.

 Roger founded and managed the non-profit '18th Brocade Performing Arts' project in Tottenham from 1978 to 1987 to help address local youth issues, where he taught music and drama to teenagers.
-He wrote and organised theatrical events and musicals.
+He wrote and organised theatrical events, plays and musicals.
 They performed at Town Halls, colleges and most of Haringey’s primary schools.
 Eventually Roger moved to West London.

 Around 1994, Mozart (council housing) Estate was about to be subject to major regeneration called "Estate Action".
 But "Real action" was what local estate residents told Roger they wanted, to deal with the epic violent youth crime and anti-social problems in the area.
 Roger, then a member of the Tenants’ Association, campaigned for security guards to patrol the then-crime-ridden estate (it was a no-go area for cabs, delivery drivers etc., even the police!).

 Eventually, two friendly (racially diverse), socially conscious, young security guards, patrolled the renowned council estate with an Alsatian dog.
 They also chatted with the children and gang members who used to follow them (intrigued) as they patrolled.
 One day the uniformed guards called Roger explaining that two 14-year-old gang leaders said they were struggling with their literacy and maths and wanted weekly extra-mural help...